distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 `price_a(t) - spot(t) = (1-probability_a(t)) · (price_a(t) - price_b(t))`.

 The multiplier `(1-probability_a(t))` collapses as outcome A approaches certainty.
 The conditional-to-spot difference therefore approaches zero even if the counterfactual spread between outcomes A and B remains large.

+## Is this relevant to futarchy (decision-markets) or only to passive event markets?

+The three broad applications of event-related markets are speculation, hedging, and information production for decisions, often called InfoFi.
+The preceding sections principally concern speculation and hedging.
+Impact futures are more applicable to those financial uses than to InfoFi.

+Long-duration event markets create the clearest demand for impact futures.
+An election, court judgment, war, or protocol upgrade may remain unresolved for months.
+Traders may want event-spread exposure during that period, while unrelated moves in the underlying asset add noise to an ordinary conditional position.

+In the decision-market form of InfoFi, markets can instead use a sufficiently short trading interval and read the conditional comparison at the decision cutoff.
+MetaDAO, for example, describes a three-day conditional trading period.
+Over a short enough interval, exogenous asset-price movement is negligible relative to proposal-related repricing, so a trader can simply take an unhedged position in the conditional market they believe is wrong.
+Ceteris paribus, AI agents make this approximation more practical by analysing information and updating prices faster.

+Under those conditions, a dedicated impact future has no clear role.
+It becomes useful if evaluation must remain open long enough for unrelated asset movement to become material.
+It isolates the event spread during that longer pre-decision period, but it cannot continue after the decision makes one outcome unrealised, solve decision-selection bias, or make the counterfactual observable.

 ## The first design: make both outcome legs settle